Handling Temper Tantrums

 To start out, let's talk about what I mean by "firm."
 I like the word, because it's strong, but not harsh, sharp or aggressive.

-Here are some examples of handling temper tantrums in a firm and loving manner. temper tantrums
+Here are some examples of dealing with temper tantrums in a firm and loving manner.

 During the temper tantrum: